Compiled by Jerrican Tan, 2 CrossFit Coaches & 3 international fitness presenters (find out who they are)

 So what’s CrossFit?

 `CrossFit is an all round strength and conditioning program.
 It is constantly varied, utilizes functional movement and performed at high intensity.
 To achieve this, the training program uses a combination of gymnastics, weightlifting and metabolic conditioning.
 Although many people regard CrossFit as very high level and intense, the truth is, the program is very inclusive.
 Movements, load and intensity are always scaled based on an individual’s fitness and skill levels, with the aim of achieving high levels of fitness’ – according to Jonathan Wong, ACE CPT, CrossFit Coach, pioneer of CrossFit in Malaysia who founded Pushmore a renowned CrossFit box.
-Jonathan Wong had his first crush on CrossFit in year 2007. `In the first few months of
+Jonathan Wong had his first crush on CrossFit in year 2007. `In the first few months of following the programming, I saw rapid improvements in overall strength and conditioning.
+As compared to the mix of circuit training and body building movements I was doing previously, this was giving much better results in a shorter period of time’

 It is interesting to know that health and fitness industry has evolved intensely ever since its birth.
 Initially it was racquet games, weight lifting, aerobics, bodybuilding, functional training and then now people are talking about high intensity training, CrossFit and stability/mobility training.
 Hence, is CrossFit a trend that will go away one day?